The poem "Mowing" by Robert Frost

 👉 End with message / moral of the poem

-6. Poetic Devices Used in the Poem "Mowing" by Robert Frost:
+6. a.
+Literary / Poetic Devices (for teacher / understanding) used in the poem "Mowing" by Robert Frost:

 1. Personification